 What can we expect?

 Because the crowns are given based on the works done here on earth and the intent of the heart in doing those works, there will be differences in the rewards that we receive.
-There will likely also be surprise and sadness at all the opportunities we missed, opportunities we let pass by—opportunities to serve the Lord, to share His love and to bring honor and glory to His name.
-We were created for His pleasure, but all too often we live for our own.
+There will likely also be surprise and sadness at all the opportunities we missed, opportunities we let pass by—opportunities to serve the Lord, to share His love, and to bring honor and glory to His name.
+We were created for His pleasure, but all too often, we live for our own.
 We do not want to stand before Jesus with sadness for all the missed opportunities.

 However, while we should understand that we will receive rewards, we should not live our lives striving for the rewards.
-We are not to be motivated to do good works by the rewards that we might receive.
+We are not to be motivated to do good works by the rewards we might receive.
 God wants us to serve Him, fueled by our love for Him.
 Let us live our lives loving Jesus and growing in knowledge of Him and His Word.
-Let us learn of His will and ways, so we can trust Him and willingly surrender to Him.
-Then His Holy Spirit will work in us and through us to be the guiding force in all we think, say and do.
+Let us learn of His will and ways so we can trust Him and willingly surrender to Him.
+Then His Holy Spirit will work in us and through us to be the guiding force in all we think, say, and do.

-We do know that some will receive more rewards than others (1 Corinthians 3:11-15).
 Some will receive the honor of reigning with Christ in the Kingdom to come, others will not (2 Timothy 2:12; Revelation 3:21).
 Some will have more treasures and riches than others (Luke 12:21,33;16:11).
 However, while there may be differences in rewards, there will be no jealousy or envy when we receive our rewards.
-Jealousy and envy are sin, and we can be assured that, in Heaven, our salvation is complete.
-In Heaven, we will have been saved from the penalty of sin, from the power of sin and even from the presence of sin.
+Jealousy and envy are sins, and we can be assured that, in Heaven, our salvation is complete.
+In Heaven, we will have been saved from the penalty of sin, from the power of sin, and even from the presence of sin.
 Plus, all who are in Heaven will have received the praise of God (1 Corinthians 4:5).
-It’s safe to say, whatever rewards we receive, however many jewels there might be in our crowns, we will not be jealous or envious.
+It’s safe to say that whatever rewards we receive, however many jewels there might be in our crowns, we will not be jealous or envious.

-Remember, even our good works are all because of the Lord Jesus Christ’s presence in our lives.
-So what will we do with those crowns?
 We’ll give them back to the One who deserves all honor and glory.
 In love and adoration, we’ll cast our crowns at His feet.
 Perhaps that’s why the Lord will return wearing many crowns!

 Revelation 4:10-11 The four and twenty elders fall down before him that sat on the throne, and worship him that liveth for ever and ever, and cast their crowns before the throne, saying, Thou art worthy, O Lord, to receive glory and honour and power: for thou hast created all things, and for thy pleasure they are and were created.